gerardbm/vim-md-checkbox/README.md

-# Toggle checkbox in Vim
+# Toggle checkboxes in Vim

-This plugin introduces an elegant way to toggle checkbox from the Normal mode on the current line.
+This plugin introduces an elegant way to toggle checkboxes from the Normal mode on the current line.

 Values: